kellycode/winters_eve/README.md

 - Generic Skybox
 - Moon Sprite
 - Falling snow (looks nice but probably not as efficient as it could be)
+- Left mouse orbital camera

 TODOs:
 1. work on the deer and wolf and their animations
-2. add an orbit camera modification
+2. maybe add a fp camera

 Snoopy:
 https://sketchfab.com/3d-models/snoopy-df94fc680c404ffeb0a7b864958600a5